adambarghouthi/onebrick/README.md

-# Palestinian Social Fund (PSF)
+# Fund

-A sample fund built on top of Stripe, where users can donate monthly or yearly.
+A fund built on top of Stripe with the Next.js framework, where supporters can donate monthly or yearly.

 ## Project Setup